axem-solutions/dem/README.md

 Now you have the Dev Env descriptor in your local catalog, but you might want to set a few things:
 - Add/remove tools.
 - Change the tool image for a given tool.
-- Set the host where the image should be placed.

 You can edit it with: